SaLoonMALI/24944_Lunev_CV1-32/README.md

-# 24944_Lunev_Projects
-# Gradient Visualization Tool
+# Gradient Generator

-This Python script generates and visualizes gradient patterns (linear and radial) and combines them into color images for visual analysis.

-## Key Features
+## Overview
-- Creates linear gradients in forward/reverse directions (X and Y axes)
-- Generates radial gradients
-- Combines gradients into RGB color images
-- Visualizes multiple gradient combinations
+This module provides functions for creating and visualizing various types of gradients including linear, radial, and combined RGB gradients.
+It supports directional control and multiple visualization options.

 ## Functions